kevinlandert/portfolio-management/README.md

 - Ensure volumes are properly mounted (check `docker-compose.yml`)
 - Try restarting the container: `make restart`
 - Check Angular polling is enabled (see `frontend/Dockerfile.dev`)
+- For backend: Check uvicorn reload is working (see `backend/Dockerfile.dev`)

+### Database errors

+If you see "no such table" errors:
+1. Make sure you've initialized the database: `make init-db`
+2. Check that `backend/database/data/portfolio.db` exists
+3. Verify the database schema files are in `backend/database/schema/`

 ### Need to clean everything